krHasan/Money-Manager/README.md

 Money Manager is an application which can help you to keep record of your personal finance.
 Many of us don't maintain document of how much money we get in a month and how much expense because that seems very painy to us.
 This application will help us to keep a record of our every transaction.

 # Download
-Download Money-Manager for Linux, windows from [Here](https://drive.google.com/open?id=1p5izodhPK-JPNdc5HZo16nLhpiaszzvC)
+Download Money-Manager for Linux and windows from [Google Drive](https://drive.google.com/open?id=1p5izodhPK-JPNdc5HZo16nLhpiaszzvC)

 # Technologies
-Here I use Model–view–controller(MVC) architecture to build this application.
-Tecnologies I used are
+Here I used Model–view–controller(MVC) architecture to build this application.
+What I used to develop the application are listed below
   - Java
   - JavaFX Framework
   - FXML